deadcoast/ASCII-hunt/src/_diagnostic-tree-tasklist/01-adapters-and-algorithms.md

 **Provide a comprehensive diagnosis and analysis of each file one by one, ensuring you are covering all aspects.**

-## Tree Tasklist.
+## RULES

-[STEP-1] REVIEW ONE ENTIRE FILE AT A TIME.
+{STEP-1} REVIEW ONE ENTIRE FILE AT A TIME.
-[STEP-2] CREATE THE DOCS AFTER A FULL FILE REVIEW -> MARK FILE AS COMPLETE ON TREE.
+{STEP-2} CREATE THE DOCS AFTER A FULL FILE REVIEW -> MARK FILE AS COMPLETE ON TREE.
-[STEP-3] REPEAT FOR ALL FILES -> MARK ENTIRE TASK AS COMPLETE ON TITLE HEADER.
+{STEP-3} REPEAT FOR ALL FILES -> MARK ENTIRE TASK AS COMPLETE ON TITLE HEADER.

+## {DIAGNOSTIC-TREE} TASKSLIST

 ```
 ├── src/